textpattern/textpattern.github.io/tags/if-article-author.md

 </p>
 ```

-Displays article author name, then displays the text "(Administrator)" if the article was written (posted) by the author @admin@.
+Displays article author name, then displays the text "(Administrator)" if the article was written (posted) by the author `admin`.